On this page:

 Focus on preparing for a career in medicine, health, drug manufacturing and design, agriculture, forensic science (crime lab science), academic/industrial research and development, or scientific writing in Wright State’s biochemistry and molecular biology bachelor’s degree program.
 The bachelor of science in Biochemistry and Molecular Biology is provisionally accredited by the American Society for Biochemistry and Molecular Biology.

-The teaching and research programs of the department are conducted in modern, well-equipped classrooms and laboratories.
-Our curriculum fosters the development of active learning, teamwork, critical thinking, scientific reasoning and communication skills, as well as, relevant content knowledge in both biochemistry and molecular biology.
-Within the curriculum there are many opportunities for students to be associated with cutting edge research through independent studies and undergraduate research projects.
+You will learn in modern, well-equipped classrooms and laboratories.
+Your courses will foster the development of active learning, teamwork, critical thinking, scientific reasoning and communication skills, as well as relevant content knowledge in both biochemistry and molecular biology.
+There are many opportunities for you to work in cutting-edge research through independent studies and undergraduate research projects.

-For a list of where our recent graduates are employed at, as well as to see the average salaries of Biochemsitry degree olders, visit Careers page.
+For a list of where our recent graduates are employed at, as well as to see the average salaries of Biochemistry degree holders, visit the Careers page.

-View Bachelor of Science in Biochemistry and Molecular Biology detailed program information and degree requirements in the University Catalog.
+View the Bachelor of Science in Biochemistry and Molecular Biology detailed program information and degree requirements in the Academic Catalog.

 Direct Admission Requirements

 Requirements for direct admission into the BMB Bachelor of Science degree program will require a minimum high school GPA of 3.0, a math score minimum of 22 on the ACT or 520 on the SAT.
-In addition, students must have completed the Ohio Core Curriculum, or equivalent core curriculum from other states.
+In addition, you must have completed the Ohio Core Curriculum or equivalent core curriculum from other states.